 Customers, whether they are domestic or commercial, are the primary stakeholder group served by the Company and therefore the services offered are all tailored to provide a benefit or enhance an experience.
-Further detail of the Company's relationship with customers, the support programmes provided and the decisions made during the Regulatory Year is discussed on pages 7 to 9.
+Further detail of the Company's relationship with customers, the support programmes provided and the decisions made during the year is discussed on pages 4 to 6.

-As outlined on page 15, activity in respect of Regulatory Integrity and engagement with Ofgem was prevalent during the Regulatory Year and included participation in various consultations concerning the RIIO-ED2 price control review.
-Given the implications on the Company's long term strategy, the relationship with Ofgem, the evolving RIIO-ED2 framework and the transition to DSO were regular items on the board agenda throughout the Regulatory Year.
+As outlined on page 11, activity in respect of Regulatory Integrity and engagement with Ofgem was prevalent during the year and included participation in various consultations concerning the RIIO-ED2 price control review.
+Given the implications on the Company's long term strategy, the relationship with Ofgem, the evolving RIIO-ED2 framework and the transition to DSO were regular items on the board agenda throughout the year.